brideaux1/brideaux1/README.md

 - 👋 Hi, I’m @brideaux1
-- 👀 I’m interested in bees!
+- 👀 I’m interested in bees, coding, meditation, and astrology!
 - 🌱 I’m currently learning html, css, JavaScript, Python, and SQL!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me britney.rideaux@yahoo.com

 <!---
 brideaux1/brideaux1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.